Care sheets

 • Temperature: Store at room temperature, between 15°C to 25°C.

 • Food: Provide vegetables for added nutrients and hydration.
-No additional water is needed, but always provide fresh veggies.
+Always provide fresh veggies at a minimum as these are not only food but also a source of water.
 Sliced carrot or potato is recommended.

 • Feeding out: Cardboard egg cartons provide a dark place for insects to congregate and can make easier collection for feeding.
 Aim to feed out crickets of your size within 2 weeks.